 Ready in under 30 minutes, this simplified version of Butter Chicken can be made in less time than it takes to get a takeaway and for a fraction of the price.
-Serve this delicious chicken curry with basmati rice and a simple salad for an easy peasy midweek supper.
+Serve this delicious chicken curry with basmati rice and Kachumber Salad for an easy peasy midweek supper.

-My version is really very easy, first you mix up a quick and simple marinade for the chicken out of yogurt and tikka curry powder (you can easily get this at the supermarket – I used Tesco Medium Tikka Curry Powder).
-While the chicken is marinating, you make a simple salad out of tomatoes, cucumber, red onions, cumin seeds and lemon juice.
+Butter Chicken is one of my favourite curries – and it’s so easy to make at home!
+First you mix up a quick and simple marinade for the chicken out of yogurt and tikka curry powder (you can easily get this at the supermarket – I use Tesco Medium Tikka Curry Powder).
+While the chicken is marinating, you make a simple Indian-style Kachumber Salad out of tomatoes, cucumber, red onions, cumin seeds and lemon juice.
 Next you fry onion, garlic and ginger in butter, before adding in the chicken and marinade.
-Finally add chopped fresh tomatoes and some tomato puree to the curry and finish with fresh coriander and a dash of cream.
+Finally add chopped fresh tomatoes and some tomato puree to the curry and simmer, before finishing with fresh coriander (cilantro) and a dash of cream.

 With butter, full fat yogurt and cream, this curry is definitely a little decadent.
 If you want a delicious meal without quite so many calories and saturated fat, you could use olive oil to fry your chicken and miss out on the cream.
 You could try this with low fat yogurt too, but I haven’t tested that version so I can’t promise that it works.
 Let me know what happens if you do try it with low fat yogurt!